 The Grade II* church of St Mary-at-the-Quay in Ipswich had not been used regularly since the Second World War, and was at risk of falling into disrepair.
-Partnering with the mental health charity, Suffolk Mind, the Churches Conservation Trust embarked on an ambitious project to transform the building into a unique heritage and wellbeing centre: Quay Place.
+Partnering with the mental health charity, Suffolk Mind, the Churches Conservation Trust embarked on an ambitious project to transform the building into an award winning unique heritage and wellbeing centre: Quay Place.

 In a £5.1m project that was eight years in the making, we repaired, adapted and extended the medieval church, opening to the public in November 2016.
 Quay Place now features a new modern extension housing therapy rooms, with a café and space for community activities and events in the main building.
 A mezzanine level provides dramatic views of the nave as well as further meeting areas.
 Outside a new garden provides space for reflection and enjoyment.